What to Expect

 The time before you eat the bread and drink the wine (or juice) is a valuable opportunity to examine yourself, recognizing again the significance of Jesus’ death for you and to restore your relationships with God and with others.
 If we confess our sins to him, God faithfully forgives us and cleans our hears of our sins.

-The Family Service begins at approximately 11:00 am and runs for about an hour.
+The Family Service begins at approximately 10:30 am and runs for about 45 minutes.

 There are usually a few minutes taken to let everyone know what is going on at Eagle Street Christian Fellowship in the upcoming weeks.